 The fibre with its unique natural pattern and properties opens up the design of items with a paradigmatic aesthetic.
 Nuovomondo fosters a conception of the design practice divergent from one motivated by impact minimisation, towards the logic of bio-integrated material design.

-The plant’s biological necessities and survival skills in the vision of material application were studied.
+The plant’s biological necessities and survival skills were used as inspiration for the vision of material application.
 The festering nature of the plant makes it a good ecological partner for sustainable material design.
-The objects produced to demonstrate possible applications of the fibre have been developed to be completely organic and free of synthetic components.
+The objects produced demonstrate the possible applications of the fibre and have been developed to be completely organic and free of synthetic components.

-The material research has the intention of respecting the ecosystem while producing design solutions, maintaining organicity in the product making stage, creating a craft that would enhance the natural aesthetics of the fibre, making a case for circular indigenous design.
+The material research is intended to respect the ecosystem while producing design solutions, maintaining organicity in the product making stage, creating a craft that would enhance the natural aesthetics of the fibre, making a case for circular indigenous design.